Updated September 16, 2019

-- The main idea: Mickey Mouse and friends cause mischief throughout the beach-themed restaurant, stealing sips of milk and acting silly.
-This meal is very interactive and has proven to be one of the best available.
+- The main idea: Donald and friends cause mischief throughout this beach-themed restaurant, stealing sips of milk and acting silly.
+This meal is very interactive and lots of fun.

-- Typical (but not guaranteed characters): Mickey, Minnie, Stitch, Pluto and Daisy.
+- Typical (but not guaranteed characters): Donald, Daisy, Stitch, and Minnie Mouse

 - Location: Disneyland, The Plaza Inn Restaurant